 The Saavedra/IBEW petitioners appealed the judgment in the remand trial in the 2014 IBEW Lawsuit.
 On October 31, 2022, the Court of Appeal, in an unpublished decision, upheld the decision of the trial court, finding that there were no errors in the trial court's methodology or calculation in determining that City was not required to provide any monetary refunds or credits.
-As of this writing, IBEW will be able to file a petition for rehearing before the Court of Appeal and then a petition for review before the California Supreme Court.
-Both of these reviews are discretionary with the courts.
-Although guarantees cannot be made, the City assesses the risk of a Supreme Court granting review to be very low since it only grants review to hear matters of statewide importance or where there is disagreement among lower courts in California.
-Since that is not the case here and this appeal was a review of the trial court's fact-finding, it does not seem likely the Supreme Court will grant review and the case will be concluded.
+IBEW did not seek rehearing or Supreme Court review of the Court of Appeal's October 31, 2022 decision; thus the Saavedra case is final.
+There are no ongoing challenges to the City's GFT.